its-azharmalik/whatsapp-yatri/README.md

 ## Contributing

-Contributions to the Namma Yatri project are welcome!
+Contributions to the WhatsApp Yatri project are welcome!
 If you would like to contribute, please fork the repository and submit a pull request.

 ## Authors